Macy StormSenior Content Creator

 If someone found your listing for the first time, they would get a lot of insight into your business.

 In short: Uploading photos to your listing will drive more traffic to your local business.
-It’s a crucial part of being successful with Google My Business SEO.
+It’s a crucial part of being successful with Google Business Profile SEO.

 5. Manage reviews